nevacorr/Custom_colored_surface_renderings_from_freesurfer_output/README.md

-1. Prior to running any scripts, change SUBJECTS_DIR to current directory using "export SUBJECTS_DIR=$PWD
+1. Prior to running any scripts, change SUBJECTS_DIR to current directory using export SUBJECTS_DIR=$PWD

 2. Open makeannotfilescript_xx_xxxx and modify regions if needed